Control robot swarms with us!

 We use principles of robotics to solve challenging problems using automation.
-Many of our approaches seek ways to overcome underactuation, when there are more items to control that there are control inputs.
-An example of this positioning two balls that can roll in a tray — tilting the tray moves both balls at once.
+In recent years, our focus has been on a variety of drone-based swarm coverage tasks.
+In the past, many of our approaches sought ways to overcome underactuation (when there are more items to control that there are control inputs).
+An example of this is positioning a set of balls that can roll in a tray where tilting the tray moves all balls at once.

-In our lab, you’ll find the world’s first magnetic manipulator cooled by liquid nitrogen, teams of tracked robots that build structures, underwater robotics, MRI-powered robots, and hundreds of miniature robots trying to move toward light.
+In our lab, you’ll find the world’s first magnetic manipulator cooled by liquid nitrogen, magnetic micro-bot swimmers for Thrombi Treatment, a plethora of drone swarm applications, teams of tracked robots that build structures, underwater robotics, MRI-powered robots, and hundreds of miniature robots trying to move toward light.

 The Robotic Swarm Control lab is under the direction of Dr. Aaron Becker!